nfdi4plants/swate-template-registry/.github/CONTRIBUTING.md

   * Unambiguous.
   * Non-redundant.
 * ✅ Versioning in filenames must be correct.
-* ✅ All templates in the database must exist locally.

 **Note**: If tests fail, either fix the issue or wait for curators to respond.